davidosomething/dotfiles/README.md

 Install these manually, either into `$XDG_DATA_HOME/fonts` or `~/Library/Fonts`

+### git/

+The comment character was changed from `#` to `;` so I can use Markdown in my commit messages without trimming the headers as comments.
+This is also reflected in a custom vim highlighting syntax in `vim/after/syntax/gitcommit.vim`.

 ### local/

 Unversioned folder, put `zshrc`, `bashrc`, `npmrc`, and `gitconfig` here and